Arthur F. H. Mills

-Arthur Frederick Hobart Mills (12 July 1887 – 18 February 1955) was the son of the Rev. Barton Mills and Lady Catherine Hobart-Hampden, sister of the seventh Earl of Buckinghamshire.
-He was one of a family of authors.
-His grandfather, Arthur Mills, was a Tory Member of Parliament and an expert on colonial economies and governance.
-The senior Mills' India in 1858 describes the political and economic conditions in India after the Indian Rebellion of 1857.
-Arthur F. H. Mills was the brother of children's book author George Mills (Meredith and Co., King Willow) and husband of author, explorer, and adventurer Lady Dorothy Mills (The Laughter of Fools, The Road to Timbuktu), to whom he was married from 1916 until their divorce in 1933.

-Education and career
+Arthur Frederick Hobart Mills (12 July 1887 – 18 February 1955) was a British writer and military Captain.

+Early life and education

+Mills was born on 12 July 1887 in Bude, Cornwall to The Rev Barton Reginald Vaughan Mills and Lady Catherine Mary Hobart Hampden (died 1889).
+Mills' was the maternal nephew of the politician Sidney Hobart-Hampden-Mercer-Henderson, 7th Earl of Buckinghamshire and the paternal grandson of politician Arthur Mills.
+Mills' had three younger half-siblings from his father's second marriage to Elizabeth Edith Ramsay, including the schoolmaster and writer George Mills.

+Mills was educated at Wellington College and Royal Military Academy Sandhurst.

+Career

-Captain Mills (Wellington College, Berkshire, Royal Military Academy Sandhurst) was gazetted into the Duke of Cornwall's Light Infantry in 1908 and served in China, India and Palestine.
-He was wounded in World War I at La Bassée and wrote a pair of books, his first, about that experience: With My Regiment: From the Aisne to La Bassée (J. B. Lippincott & Co.: Philadelphia, 1916) and Hospital Days (T. Fisher Unwin: London, 1916) under the pseudonym Platoon Commander.
+Captain Mills was gazetted into the Duke of Cornwall's Light Infantry in 1908 and served in China, India and Palestine.
+He was wounded in World War I at La Bassée and wrote a pair of books, his first, about that experience: With My Regiment: From the Aisne to La Bassée (William Heinemann: London, 1915) and Hospital Days (T. Fisher Unwin: London, 1916) under the pseudonym "Platoon Commander".
 At his wedding to Lady Dorothy Walpole, daughter of the fifth Earl of Orford, in 1916, her wedding ring was made from a bullet that had been surgically removed from his ankle.

 Despite favourable reviews, frequent impressions, and global translations of many of his earlier books (The Broadway Madonna, The Gold Cat), Mills eventually became known as a genre author of cheap crime and adventure novels.
 His work has been largely forgotten.

+Personal life

+In 1916, Mills married the explorer, travel writer and memoirist Lady Dorothy Mills.
+Lady Dorothy Mills filed a divorce decree in 1932, on the grounds of her husband's infidelity.
+The divorce was granted the following year, and Mills married Monica Cecil Grant Mills in the October.

-Mills died in Hampshire, UK, on 18 February 1955.
+On 18 February 1955, Mills died in Milford on Sea, Hampshire aged 67.